Pylons/pyramid/docs/narr/configuration.rst

 traversal.

 .. note:: A useful analogy of how :mod:`repoze.bfg` :term:`traversal`
-  works is available within the section entitled :ref:`traversal_behavior`.
-You should probably go read it now.
+  works is available within the chapter section entitled :ref:`traversal_behavior`.

 The results of a :term:`traversal` include a :term:`context` and a :term:`view name`.
 The :term:`view name` is the *first* URL path